capricorn/tersepg/README.md

-This package is an experimental parser generator, implemented using 'extended' regex derivatives.
+This package is an experimental parser generator implemented using 'extended' regex derivatives.

 A regex derivative in this package: